 - Banana Peels: Cut banana skins into small pieces and bury them in the soil to diffuse tree nutrients and repel aphids.

 - Coffee: Mix coffee grounds into your soil or sprinkle them over roots to add nitrogen to your tree’s diet.

-McCullough Tree Service in Longwood, FL, is here to help with tree trimming, removal, and more.
+McCullough Tree Service in Apopka, FL, is here to help with tree trimming, removal, and more.
+Our team of certified arborists is dedicated to maintaining the health and beauty of your trees, ensuring your landscape remains safe and attractive.
+Trust us to bring top-notch tree care solutions to your doorstep.
 Click the link if you’d like to know more about the signs that indicate drought stress in trees, and contact us at 407-734-5854 to address any questions or concerns.